react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 Function, that given `{ focused: boolean, color: string, size: number }` returns a React.Node, to display in drawer sidebar

+#### `swipeeEnabled`

+Whether you can use swipe gestures to open or close the drawer.
+Defaults to `true`.

 #### `gestureEnabled`

 Whether you can use gestures to open or close the drawer.
-Defaults to `true`.
+Setting this to `false` disables swipe gestures as well as tap on overlay to close.
+See `swipeEnabled` to disable only the swipe gesture.

 #### `unmountOnBlur`